 In Javanesse “wong” means human.
 So, Wayang wong means wayang represented by human.
 The stories are the same like the stories of wayang kulit, but the function of the “Dalang” or the narrator is more than just narrating the setting, he is also a stage director.

 WAYANG TENGUL OR WAYANG GOLEK

 Wayang golek or wooden puppets are in the form of three dimension dolls.
 The stories are taken from Menak stories.
 People enjoy seeing the performances where the movement of the puppets resemble human beings.
 The puppets are dressed in colorful costumes beautify the appearances.

 These puppets are made of thin wood.
 The name is derived from the noise “Klitik-klitik” which is produced when they are played.
 The epic story of Damarwulan is used in the performance.

 One of the dances that is very famous in the world is Ramayana Ballet.
 Although there are many other Ramayana ballets in many other places, the one in Yogyakarta is the specific one because the story of Ramayana or the tale of Prince Rama is depicted on the wall of Prambanan temple in Yogyakarta.
 The open-air stage to the west of the main temple of Prambanan presents Ramayana ballet in four episodes on the moonlight between May and October.

 One can also enjoy the full condensed story of Ramayana at Trimurti Theatre, a modern indoor theatre to the south of the open-air theatre, at Prambanan every Tuesday, Wednesday, and Thursday.

-For those who want to enjoy Ramayana Ballet in the city, some theathers on Jalan Brigjen Katamso and some hotels present the performance regularly.
+For those who want to enjoy Ramayana Ballet in the city, some theaters on Jalan Brigjen Katamso and some hotels present the performance regularly.

 LANGEN MONDRO WANORO

 Langen Mondro Wanoro is a combination of some special branches of dances, songs, dramas, and gamelan music.
-This is one of the traditional art forms of Yogyakarta’s specialities.
+This is one of the traditional art forms of Yogyakarta’s specialties.
 The main characteristic of Langen Mondro Wanoro is that the dancers dance in the squatting position and carry on dialogues in a singing tone called